 The Bank calculates interest income by applying the effective interest rate to the gross carrying amount of financial assets other than those that are credit-impaired.
 Regular interest income from impaired financial assets is calculated based on the net value of the financial asset using the effective interest method.
-Calculation of default interest income from impaired financial assets is suspended from the moment when the client becomes credit-impaired and is recorded from then on within off-balance sheet items, except for a portion of the legally prescribed default interest penalty interest on written-off loans without debt acquittal, where the Bank has decided to cease further calculation and recording of interest within the off-balance sheet items as from the moment of write-off of loans without debt acquittal.
+Calculation of default interest income from impaired financial assets is suspended from the moment when the client becomes credit-impaired and is recorded from then on within off-balance sheet items, except for a portion of the legally prescribed default interest penalty interest on written-off loans without debt acquittal, which is recorded when collected.